rferri-gr8/git-flow-exercise/walkthrough/1-setup.md

 # 1. Setup

-In order to contribute to a GitHub project, you will need two things: a Fork of the project and a local clone of your Fork.
+In order to contribute to a GitHub project, you will need two things: a GitHub Fork and a local clone of this project.

 ## :running: Activities